rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ![wgpu family reunion](wgpu-family-reunion.svg)

 [wgpu] is a [WebGPU] implementation in Rust.
-It is safe, efficient, and portable: can target both native and the Web.
+It is safe, efficient, and portable: it can target both native and the Web.

 [Family reunion] is by far the biggest change in `wgpu` project since the inception.
 First, the Rust API of [wgpu-rs] was moved to the main [wgpu] repository.
-Whole code base was relicensed under MIT/Apache2.
+Second, the whole base was relicensed under MIT/Apache2.

 [gfx-hal] - the Vulkan Portability-like graphics API abstraction - was detached from the project.
-Instead `wgpu` got its own in-house unsafe abstraction called "wgpu-hal" developed within [wgpu] repository.
+Instead `wgpu` got its own in-house unsafe abstraction called "wgpu-hal" developed within the [wgpu] repository.

 The team released [wgpu-0.9] right before this transition, to give the new graphics infrastructure more time to take shape.
-At the time of writing, supported backends included Vulkan, Metal, and OpenGL ES3.
+At the time of writing, supported backends on the new HAL include Vulkan, Metal, and OpenGL ES3.

 Finally, the testing infrastructure received a major ugrade.
 It started rendering the examples on the available adapters and compraring the results with reference images.
+This includes automatic testing using software adapters on CI.

 [wgpu]: https://github.com/gfx-rs/wgpu
 [wgpu-rs]: https://github.com/gfx-rs/wgpu-rs